 1. The inefficacy of legal sacrifices is taught in the Psalms.
-They are not merely represented as about to pass away, but as having already In the exercise of that faith which passed away. is the "substance of things hoped for, and the evidence of things not seen," the inspired writer anticipates the period to which his hopes are directed, and speaks of its liberty in the language of one who had seen the Kingdom of God come with power.
-God had spoken; and he exults in what God has promised; as if it were already realised; so that in some instances, the power of faith being kept out of view, the reader might be ready to suppose the language of some of the Psalms more appropriate in the mouth of a Christian than of a Jew.
-Take the following examples: "Sacrifice and offering thou didst not desire; mine ears hast thou opened; burnt offering, and sin offering hast thou not required." (xl.
-6.)
-These are the words of Christ according to the testimony of Paul; but that he speaks in the name of his people as well as in his own, appears from the preceding verse.
-"Many, O Lord my God, are thy wonderful works which thou hast done, and thy thoughts which are to us-ward:" Again, "I will not reprove thee for thy sacrifices or thy burnt offerings, to have been continually before me.
-I will take no bullock out of thy house, no hegoats out of thy folds.
+They are not merely represented as about to pass away, but as having already passed away.
+In the exercise of that faith which is the "substance of things hoped for, and the evidence of things not seen," the inspired writer anticipates the period to which his hopes are directed, and speaks of its liberty in the language of one who had seen the Kingdom of God come with power.
+God had spoken; and he exults in what God had promised, as if it were already realised; so that in some instances, the power of faith being kept out of view, the reader might be ready to suppose the language of some of the Psalms more appropriate in the mouth of a Christian than of a Jew.
+Take the following examples.
+"Sacrifice and offering thou didst not desire; mine ears hast thou opened: burnt offering and sin offering hast thou not required."(1) These are the words of Christ, according to the testimony of Paul; but that he speaks in the name of his people, as well as in his own, appears from the preceding verse.
+"Many, O Lord my God, are thy wonderful works which thou hast done, and thy thoughts which are to us-ward."
+Again, "I will not reprove thee for thy sacrifices or thy burnt offerings, to have been continually before me.
+I will take no bullock out of thy house, nor he-goats out of thy folds.
 For every beast of the forest is mine, and the cattle upon a thousand hills.
 I know all the fowls of the mountains; and the wild beasts of the field are mine.
 If I were hungry, I would not tell thee: for the world is mine, and the fulness thereof.
 Will I eat the flesh of bulls, or drink the blood of goats?
-Offer unto God thanksgiving; and pay thy vows unto the most High: and call upon me in the day of trouble: I will deliver thee, and thou shalt glorifyme."
-(1.8-15.)
-And in the subsequent verses of the Psalm, when God calls the open contemner of his name to an account, he charges him, not with the neglect of ceremonial rites, but with a love of darkness, with theft, adultery, profanity, deceit, slander, and want of natural affection.
-Contrast the preceding passage with the words of Malachi, (i.
-7, 8.)
-"Ye offer polluted bread upon mine altar; and ye say wherein have we polluted thee?
-And if ye offer the blind for sacrifice, is it not evil? and if ye offer the lame, and sick is it not evil?-(iii.
-8.)
+Offer unto God thanksgiving; and pay thy vows unto the most High: and call upon me in the day of trouble: I will deliver thee, and thou shalt glorify me."(1) And in the subsequent verses of the Psalm, when God calls the open contemner of his name to an account, he charges him, not with the neglect of ceremonial rites, but with a love of darkness, with theft, adultery, profanity, deceit, slander, and want of natural affection.
+Contrast the preceding passage with the words of Malachi, (2)-" Ye offer polluted bread upon mine altar: and ye say, wherein have we polluted thee?
+And if ye offer the blind for sacrifice, is it not evil? and if ye offer the lame and sick, is it not evil?
 Will a man rob God?
-But ve say, wherein have we robbed thee?
+But ye say, wherein have we robbed thee?
 In tithes and offerings.
-Ye are cursed with a curse: for ve have robbed me, even this whole nation."
-If Christians were required, in using the Psalms, to employ such terms, plainly implying the continued obligation of ceremonies, it would be at once conceded that they are inappropriate.
-Once more .- "For thou desirest not sacrifice; else would I give it; thou delightest not in burnt offering." (li.
-16.)
-What?
-Was no sacrifice or offering, according to the law, required of David?
-Assuredly the ceremonial law was obligatory upon him, and he observed it.
-But he knew that legal sacrifices only served for the purifying of the flesh, and that a better sacrifice was wanted to expiate the guilt of the soul.
-Besides, directed by the Spirit, he adopts language which faith warrants, and the subjects of it in the last ages may appropriate.
-One other quotation and I have done.
-"I will praise the name of God with a song, and will magnify him with thanksgiving.
-This also shall please the Lord better than an ox, or bullock, that hath horns and hoofs." (lxix.
-30, 31.)
+Ye are cursed with a curse : for ye have robbed me, even this whole nation."
+(3) If Christians were required,